maanvisingh/RM_Taskphase/README.md

 # RM_Taskphase
 [RoboManipal (RM)](https://robomanipal.com/#/) is the official Robotics Team of MAHE.
-The following repository contains some of the tasks that were completed during the 6 months taskphase period for getting recruited into the team.
+The following repository contains some of the tasks that were completed during the 6 months taskphase period before getting recruited into the team.

 **Note:**
 Start date of the taskphase: 19/12/2020